 - a fever

-If you experience any of these symptoms and have had your IUD placed recently, contact your doctor right away.
-PID is usually, though not always, caused by STDs such as chlamydia or gonorrhea.
+If you experience any of these symptoms and have had your IUD placed recently, contact a doctor immediately.
+Other common causes include STI infections, such as gonorrhea, or using vaginal douches.

 Pregnancy may cause bleeding that may be mistaken for a late period.
 If you suspect you may be pregnant, see your doctor.
 Heavy bleeding can also be a symptom of miscarriage or ectopic pregnancy.